Fisher King: Further medieval development

 The Fisher King's next development occurred around the end of the 12th century in Robert de Boron's Joseph d'Arimathie, the first work to connect the Grail with Jesus.
 Here, the "Rich Fisher" is called Bron, a name similar enough to Bran to suggest a relationship, and said to be the brother-in-law of Joseph of Arimathea, who had used the Grail to catch Christ's blood before laying him in the sepulchre.
 Joseph founds a religious community that travels eventually to Britain and entrusts the Grail to Bron (who is called the "Rich Fisher" because he catches a fish eaten at the Grail table).
 Bron founds the line of Grail keepers that eventually includes Perceval.

 The Lancelot-Grail (Vulgate) prose cycle includes a more elaborate history of the Fisher King.
-Many in his line are wounded for their failings, and the only two that survived to Arthur's day are the Wounded King, named Pellehan (Pellam of Listeneise in Malory), and the Fisher King, Pelles.
+Many in his line are wounded for their failings, beginning with his ancestor Alain (the "Rich Fisherman"), and the only two that survived till the Grail Quest are the Maimed King, named Pellehan (Pellean, Pelleam, Pellehem), and the Fisher King, his son Pelles.
+The Vulgate Merlin Continuation further features besides his father, unnamed there, a brother of Pelles also named Alain, and in one variant also their brother and their cousin both named Pellinor, all featuring as Grail Kings of the Fisher and/or Maimed kind.
 Pelles engineers the birth of Galahad by tricking Lancelot into bed with his daughter Elaine, and it is prophesied that Galahad will achieve the Grail and heal the Wasteland and the Maimed King.
-Galahad is conceived when Elaine gets Dame Brisen to use magic to trick Lancelot into thinking that he is coming to visit Guinevere.
-So Lancelot sleeps with Elaine, thinking her Guinevere, but flees when he realizes what he has done.
+Galahad is conceived when Elaine gets the court enchantress Dame Brisen to use magic to trick Lancelot into thinking that he is coming to visit Guinevere.
+Elaine rapes Lancelot through deception but he instantly flees when he realizes what has happened.
 Galahad is raised by his aunt in a convent, and when he is eighteen, comes to King Arthur's court and begins the Grail Quest.
 Only he, Percival, and Bors are virtuous enough to achieve the Grail and restore Pelles.